aake48/omas-frontend/README.md

 ## Getting Started

+### Creating a certificate for HTTPS

+In the root folder of the project, create a "certificates" folder and generate a self-signed certificate of name: localhost.pem and localhost-key.pem

+recommended tool for generating a certificate: [mkcert](https://github.com/FiloSottile/mkcert)

-First, run the development server:
+run the development server:

 ```bash
 npm run dev